uport-project/veramo-website/docs/node_tutorials/node_setup_identifiers.md

 import { getResolver as webDidResolver } from 'web-did-resolver'

-// Storage plugin using TypeOrm import { Entities, KeyStore, DIDStore, IDataStoreORM, PrivateKeyStore, migrations } from '@veramo/data-store'
+// Storage plugin using TypeOrm import { Entities, KeyStore, DIDStore, PrivateKeyStore, migrations } from '@veramo/data-store'

 // TypeORM is installed with `@veramo/data-store`
 import { createConnection } from 'typeorm'